 10. Always let your baby touch you, no matter how sticky, drool-y, or sweaty it is.
 If your little one reaches for your hand, hold it.
 Every time.
 Even if you have to put something else down for a while.

-11. Treat them to their favorite food or dessert.
+11. Treat them to their favourite food or dessert.
 It doesn’t take a lot to make kids happy.
 The way to a kid’s heart is through her little round tummy!
 One of the surest ways that my child feels loved is when we treat her to a weekly scoop of ice cream.

 12. Display their artwork.
 Every time my child brings artwork home from school, I say excitedly, “Let’s go put it up!”
 We have a special wall just for her paintings because we want her to feel like her creations are valued and appreciated.
 Guests always comment on her drawings, and my daughter positively beams.

 13. When educating or disciplining your child, always tell them why.
-Otherwise they might be left in the dark and wonder what they did wrong, or think that you’re punishing them because you’re mad at them or you don’t like them.
+Otherwise, they might be left in the dark and wonder what they did wrong, or think that you’re punishing them because you’re mad at them or you don’t like them.
 You’re showing respect and care by explaining the reason behind your disciplinary actions.
 Reassure them that you love them, even if you’re giving them a time-out.

 14. Read to them.
 Better yet, incorporate reading into their bedtime routine.
 My husband and I take turns reading two books to our daughter before we turn off the lights.
 She cuddles right up to us and listens intently to the stories.
 An awesome bonus: Reading is a bonding experience that also promotes literacy!